Apurbo20/Student-Management-System-Java/README.md

 # Student-Management-System-Java
 ## Student-Management-System-Java-Project.You can run this program in any java compatiable IDE to check it out.
 Thanks!!

-## This java project made by me for practice perpose.It shows some fundamental features of java lamguage to conduct a Student management system.
+## This java project made by me for practice perpose.It shows some fundamental features of java language to conduct a Student management system.

 ## Thanks for visit!
 Make sure to check the demo below with output ---